Delhi Public School Society: Franchise school

-As of April 2022, there are around 206 schools running under the DPS Society as franchises.
-These are not the core schools ones and are not managed directly by the DPS Society.
+As of July 2025, there are 204 schools running under the DPS Society as franchises in India, and 5 more abroad.
+These are not core schools and are not managed directly by the DPS Society.

 Controversy

-Due to its legacy, good academic and extra curricular performance and alumni network, schools affiliated with the Delhi Public School Society are considered to be one of the best in India.
-This has given rise to situation where other schools not affiliated to the "Delhi Public School Society" have named and branded themselves as DPS schools.
+Due to its legacy, good academic and extra curricular performance, and alumni network, schools affiliated with the Delhi Public School Society are considered to be among of the best in India.
+This has given rise to a situation where other schools not affiliated with the "Delhi Public School Society" have named and branded themselves as DPS schools.

-The first such case was that of the "Delhi Public School Ghaziabad Society" which was started in collaboration with the Delhi Public School Society but later became a separate organisation, and currently runs a chain of eight schools.
+The first such case was that of the "Delhi Public School Ghaziabad Society" which was started in collaboration with the Delhi Public School Society but later became a separate organization, and currently runs a chain of eight schools.
 A court case was filed in 2002 in the Delhi High Court by the Delhi Public School Society against the Delhi Public School Ghaziabad Society was dismissed for lack of jurisdiction.

-A second case, involved DPS alumni and society president Salman Khurshid, starting a parallel organisation DPS World Foundation to run schools under the name of DPS World Schools.
+A second case, involved DPS alumni and society president Salman Khurshid, starting a parallel organization DPS World Foundation to run schools under the name of DPS World Schools.
 Khurshid was thrown out of the DPS society and a case was filed against his foundation.